openaq/openaq-averaging/README.md

 ## **B. How Data Accessed from the OpenAQ Platform Can Help Generate a More Up-To-Date and Synchronous Global Picture**

-Two major advantage of using data accessed from the OpenAQ platform is that one can get _much more up-to-date annual average values collected synchronously_ from 2656 cities in 70 countries.
+Two major advantages of using data accessed from the OpenAQ platform is that one can get a) much more up-to-date annual average values that are b) collected synchronously from 2656 cities in 70 countries.

 Since data are captured in near-real time and uniformly formatted on the OpenAQ Platform, creating annual averages at a given geospatial scale becomes much more automated.